Ellerhold/fs2es-indexer/README.md

 # Install our dependencies in this virtual env only
 /opt/fs2es-indexer/bin/pip3 install 'elasticsearch>=8,<9'

+# Optional if you want to use the fanotify watcher
+# You may need the 'python3-dev' to compile it successfully.
+/opt/fs2es-indexer/bin/pip3 install 'pyfanotify'

 # Use our new virtual env to run the indexer
 /opt/fs2es-indexer/bin/python3 /opt/fs2es-indexer/fs2es-indexer
 ```